 To start detecting promises the moment the app boots, click on the

 Reload button below:

 Inspector Version Old on Firefox

-Firefox addons need to go through a review process with each update, so the Inspector is usually one version behind.
+Firefox addons need to go through a review process before every update.
+This causes the Firefox Ember Inspector to usually be one version behind.

-Unfortunately we don't have control over the Firefox review process, so if you need the latest Inspector version, download and install it manually from GitHub.
+Unfortunately we don't have control over this process, so if you need the latest inspector version, you will have to download and install the inspector manually from GitHub.